diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

           plt.savefig('{}_Temp_Omeg.png'.format(self.configurations))
           #plt.show()

-As exercise, put this object into the main function.
+As exercise, you can modify this "Hessian_Vs_Temperature" object by calling the "Search_instabilities" into the "cycle_T" function.